htcondor/htcondor/docs/man-pages/condor_submit.rst

     **ec2_tag_names**\ :index:`ec2_tag_names<single: ec2_tag_names; submit commands>`
     to change the case. :index:`WantNameTag<single: WantNameTag; submit commands>` WantNameTag = <True \| False>
-    For grid type **ec2** jobs, a job may request that its ’name’ tag be (not) set by HTCondor.
+    For grid type **ec2** jobs, a job may request that its 'name' tag be (not) set by HTCondor.
 If the job does not otherwise specify any tags, not setting its name tag will eliminate a call by the EC2 GAHP, improving performance.